Airtable-Labs/upsert-examples/data_source_examples/aha/using_pyairtable/README.md

 - [`example.py`](example.py) is the main code file which is executed when `python3 example.py` is run.
 At a high level, it performs the following:
   - Loads dependencies and configuration variables
   - Queries all features from Aha.io View and sets this list to the variable `inputRecords`
-  - Retrieves more information about each feature from Aha.io wit
+  - Retrieves more information about each feature from Aha.io with additional API calls
-  - Retrieves all existing records in the Airtable base and creates a mapping of the unqiue field's value to the existing record ID for later updating
-  - Loops through each record from the `inputRecords` list and determines if an existing record should be updated or a new one should be created
-  - In chunks of 10, updates existing and creates new records
+  - In chunks of 10, upserts records
 - [`.env.example`](.env.example) is an example file template to follow for your own `.env` file.
 The environment variables supported are:
   - `AIRTABLE_API_KEY` - [your Airtable personal access token](https://support.airtable.com/docs/creating-and-using-api-keys-and-access-tokens)
   - `AIRTABLE_BASE_ID` - the ID of your base; you can find this on the base's API docs from https://airtable.com/api.
 This will always start with `app`